Accommodation in Hwange |

 Unlike other camps in the area, long drives from Camp to the Park are not necessary as we are in reality, a part of the Park itself, and the wildlife migration on our private concession is second to none.

-The Camp was opened in 1992 and has undergone two major refurbishments since opening.
+The Camp was opened in 1992 and has undergone a few major refurbishments since opening.
 Our aim is “To offer The Ultimate Wildlife Experience in Zimbabwe”.
-The Hide features in the new book “1000 Places to See Before You Die – A Traveller’s Life List”.
+The Hide features in the book “1000 Places to See Before You Die – A Traveller’s Life List”.
 The Hide is a proud Founder Member of Classic Safari Camps of Africa.
-The Hide is also a member of Africa Albida Tourism.

 How to Get to The Hide

-By Air: Most guests fly into Victoria Falls Airport and then take the two-hour road transfer to Hwange Main Camp where you are met by a Hide representative.
+By Air: The easies way to get to The Hide is to fly into Victoria Falls Airport, and then charter to Hwange Airport or Umtshibi Airstrip.
+If you're staying for a minimum of three nights, a complimentary transfer from Main Camp, the airport and the airstrip will get you to camp.
+Most guests fly into Victoria Falls Airport and then take the two-hour road transfer to Hwange Main Camp where you are met by a Hide representative.
 The Hide is a little over an hours drive from Hwange Airport or one hour from Hwange Main Camp.
 The transfers are conducted through the National Park and are a glorified game drive for our Guests.
 Currently no scheduled flights fly into Hwange Airport but charter flights can be arranged.

 Self- Drive: Guests can also opt to self-drive into Camp in their own 4WD vehicles.